Benefits Of Cognitive Behavioral Therapy For Treating Anxiety

 What does anxiety look like?

-When responding to new challenges, concerns about the future, and the demands of everyday life, many people experience anxious feelings.
-Anxiety can manifest in different ways for different people, but an individual will usually experience one or more of the following symptoms with a condition like generalized anxiety disorder:
+When responding to new challenges, concerns about the future, or the demands of everyday life, many people experience anxious feelings.
+Anxiety can manifest in different ways for different people, but an individual will usually experience one or more of the following symptoms:

-• Uncontrollable worrying that causes distress and impacts daily life
+• Uncontrollable worry that causes distress and impacts daily life

 • Inability to let go of worries